 If your transfer value is greater than £30,000 then you will have to get a qualified IFA to provide advice and certify to your pension scheme that they have done so.
 Not that many IFAs have the appropriate qualifications to advise in this area, but we do, and can offer the following:

 - Step 1: A free initial review of your situation.
-If we think you might benefit from a final salary pension transfer, we would move to the next stage:
+At this stage we may recommend you do not transfer your pension.
+However, if we think you might benefit from a final salary pension transfer, we would move to the next stage:

 - Step 3: If we agree that you should transfer we will recommend a provider to receive your pension fund, set up a personal pension (or SIPP) with them, and select an appropriate investment strategy for you.
 We will explain all the fees involved first, before you commit to anything.
-Transfer fees are as low as 0.75% for larger transfers, and can usually be deducted from the transfer rather than paid to us directly.
+Transfer fees are as low as 0.75% for larger transfers, and are deducted from the transfer value rather than paid to us directly.

-- Step 4: Once the transfer is complete we will manage your new personal pension on an ongoing basis, ensuring that the investments remain suitable for you.
+- Step 4: Once the transfer is complete we will provide investment advice on your new personal pension on an ongoing basis, ensuring that the investments remain suitable for you.